Europe’s Emigration Museums: Remembering the Long GoodbyeBy Rick Steves

 On the continent, there are more places to learn about the plight of European emigrants, particularly the cutting-edge Red Star Line Museum, in Antwerp, Belgium.
 In late-19th-century Europe, the Industrial Revolution and a tremendous population boom led to political instability and economic difficulties.
 During the great migration between 1873 and 1935, the Red Star shipping line brought some two million emigrants from Antwerp to New York City.

-Antwerp was the exit point for people from all over Europe — especially Germany and eastern Europe.
+Antwerp was the exit point for people from all over Europe — especially Germany and areas to its east.
 Jews fleeing pogroms in Tsarist Russia and later Nazi persecution in Germany — among them Irving Berlin, Golda Meir, and Albert Einstein — accounted for at least a quarter of the Red Star Line's passengers taken across the Atlantic.
 The 10-day steamer journey transported cargo, luxury travelers, and "steerage-class" peasants alike.
 Before boarding, emigrants underwent humiliating health exams and nervously waited while clerks processed their paperwork.

 The Red Star Line Museum fills the hall that processed many who passed through Antwerp on their way to a new life.
 The museum combines personal stories with high-tech presentations to detail the "other end" of the Ellis Island experience.
 One powerful exhibit — using wraparound video screens — drives home the point that immigration remains as common today as it was in the heyday of Ellis Island.
 Displays profile immigrants throughout history— from the first humans who left Africa in 40,000 BC to migrant workers of today.